Poorn-Mehta/Crypto_Buddy/readme.md

   * Please note that you can use it only for alerts as well - in which case you don't have to include information about all of the trades etc. In the simplest use case, add Asset symbol in Column A, and in the same row - set price targets.
 Set unused targets to 0.
 In order to use Percentage targets, you will have to have some value in Column E (Buy).
   * You can also increase/decrease number of price and/or percentage targets.
 Simply add more columns with proper naming conventions (PH1, PH2, PH3 etc.)
   * There is a limitation however - in this project: Columns after Z (such as AA, AB etc.) are not scannable.
 I will try to support that in the future.
 So if you add too many targets and some of those column go beyond Z - it will never be triggered.
-#### Save everything, and run Crypto.py
+#### Save everything, and run the tool by double clicking Run.bat
-  * Open windows command prompt/cmd
-  * Navigate to the folder containing Crypto.py and Crypto_Config.py (they have to be in same location)
-    * Use cd command for navigation [look this up if you're not familiar with it](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands)
-  * Type: python Crypto.py - and press Enter
-  * Keep it running if you want alerts.
+  * Keep it running if you want constant alerts.
 It might slow down your computer, so set the polling interval to a high number (~10 minutes or so).
 You can also press Enter key at any point to terminate the script (done at the end of a loop).
 You can terminate and restart as per your convenience.
 #### That's it!
 Have Fun!